 Copper based master alloys

 In copper, brasses and bronzes one can make a similar subdivision into "hardeners", "grain refiners" and "special alloys".
 Manganese-Copper (MnCu), Aluminum-Copper (AlCu) and Iron-Copper (FeCu) are added for composition adjustment.
 Boron-Copper (BCu), Copper-Aluminum-Boron (CuAlB), Zirconium-Copper (ZrCu), Titanium-Copper (TiCu) and to some extent Iron-Copper (FeCu) are used as a grain refiner for copper and certain brasses and bronzes.
 Magnesium-Copper (MgCu), Lithium-Copper (LiCu), Calcium-Copper (CaCu) and Phophorus-Copper (PCu) are proven deoxidizers.
-Finally, DHP deoxidised high phosphorous copper is used for decorative copper plating and as an undercoat in electroplating.
 (More: copper based master alloys)

 Nodularising alloys for the cast iron industry